Novros/reactiveworld-pages/_posts/2018-03-11-RxSmalltalk-part01.md

 ```

 ### Class methods
-Our main method for creating Observable with array stored in data attribute as collection.
+Our main method for creating Observable with array as argument, stores array to data attribute as a collection.

 ``` smalltalk
 "Class method"